zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The original theory was independently formulated by Lorenz (1890), Mie (1908), and Debye (1909).
 The derivation of the relevant formulae can be found in many popular textbooks, such as \[[4](#references) (ch.
 9), [6](#references) (ch.
 14.5)\].
 A more mathematically elegant treatment of the problem was given by Hansen in a series of papers (1935, 1936, 1937).
 It has also been presented in a recent open access paper \[[15](#references)\], which we use as the foundation of this section.

 The general idea behind the solution is fairly simple.
 We treat electromagnetic scattering as a boundary value problem.
-If we expand the expression of the electromagnetic field in series of vector harmonics, the boundary conditions take a particularly simple form, which can be harnessed to find the (initially unknown) coefficients of the series expansion.
+If we expand the expression of the electromagnetic field in series of vector spherical harmonics, the boundary conditions take a particularly simple form, which can be harnessed to find the (initially unknown) coefficients of the series expansion.

 Consider the Maxwell equations in a linear, isotropic, homogeneous region of space given by Equation 6.3.
 We have seen that, after a number of transformations, they are reduced to a *vector* Helmholtz equation